CAMPSMITH/Warren/README.md

 Several Obesrvations were made:
 * Several models consistently yielded better returns than the fund's actual returns
 * Tree clasifiers tended to not perform well.
-* for most classifiers, the amount of training data had more impact than changes in the fast SMA and slow SMA
+* For most classifiers, the amount of training data had more impact than changes in the fast SMA and slow SMA
-* Several classifiers conssitently exceeded the actual fund returns
+* Several classifiers consistently exceeded the actual fund returns

 The top three of all of the permutations were: